kundan7kumar/kundan7kumar.github.io/research/index.md

 ---

 My interests broadly lie in the fields of machine learning, Bayesian statistics, and artificial intelligence.
-I am interested in developing productive human-AI teams where humans are provided explanations of model behavior and are made aware of predictive uncertainty.
+I am interested in autonomous Systems like self driving cars, drones and Medical AI.
+It helps in explanations of model behavior and are made aware of predictive uncertainty.

 ### Conference Publications (Refereed and Archived)